zolex/symfony-grpc-server/README.md

 * *the very first start of the server container can take some time because it will install composer dependencies silently, wait until you see some deprecated warnings from spiral*
 * create the database with `docker-compose exec server bin/console doctrine:migrations:migrate --no-interaction`

+### gRPC UI

+The included UI is able to discover the running services using the proto files and can be accessed on [http://0.0.0.0:1337](http://0.0.0.0:1337).

 ### Generate web/js code
 If you need the javascript code for use in web clients you can generate it as well using the included protoc plugin.
 * generate the web code with `docker-compose run protoc make web`